Q – What is NOCOAlert?

 Emergency Alerts are utilized by all agencies within Larimer County to get vital life-saving information to the public quickly and efficiently.
-Emergency Alerts, commonly referred to as a reverse-911, are used in many circumstances when there is a threat to public safety such as:
+Emergency Alerts, commonly referred to as a reverse-911, are used when there is an imminent threat to life such as:

 - Missing endangered child (Amber Alert)